bevacqua/campaign/README.md

 // build and send mails as usual
 ```

-If you decide to go for your own client, `campaign` will still prove useful thanks to its templating features.
+If you decide to go for your own provider, `campaign` will still prove useful thanks to its templating features.

 # License